 835 Neuroepidemiology

-Summer of even years.
+Spring of odd years.
 3(3-0) Interdepartmental with Neurology and Ophthalmology.
 Administered by Epidemiology.
-P: EPI 810 R: Open to graduate students in the Epidemiology major or approval of department.
+P: EPI 810 or approval of department R: Open to graduate students in the Department of Epidemiology and Biostatistics or approval of department.